 On June 3, 1997, the General Assembly ratified Senate Bill 936, G.S.
-165-44, a statute that requires eligible veterans to be given priority service in employment and training programs.
-The bill indicated that veterans' priority shall apply to any State agency, department or institution, any county, city or other political subdivision of the State, any board or commission and any other public or private recipient that receives federal or State job training funds and provides employment and training assistance including, but not limited to, employability assessments, support services referrals, and vocational and educational counseling.
-The bill further indicated that priority in service is defined as providing all eligible veterans who register or otherwise apply and qualify for services the opportunity to participate in or otherwise receive the services provided before that opportunity is extended to other registered applicants.
+165-44, requiring eligible veterans be given priority of service in employment and training programs.
+The bill states that veterans' priority shall apply to any State agency, department or institution, any county, city or other political subdivision of the State, any board or commission and any other public or private recipient that receives federal or State job training funds and provides employment and training assistance including, but not limited to, employability assessments, support services referrals, and vocational and educational counseling.
+The bill further states that priority of service is defined as "providing all eligible veterans who register or otherwise apply and qualify for services the opportunity to participate in or otherwise receive the services provided before that opportunity is extended to other registered applicants."

-The bill directs the North Carolina Commission on Workforce Development to submit a compliance report to the Legislative Commission on Governmental Operations annually.
+The bill directs the NCWorks Commission to submit a compliance report to the Legislative Commission on Governmental Operations annually.